kursatkarsli/Simple-Game-Store/README.md

 git clone https://github.com/kursatkarsli/Simple-Game-Store-Multilanguage.git

-You will get project to your local than
+You will get project to your computer than in the terminal write the following codes

 npm install